© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pain's Castle is a scheduled monument protected by Cadw under reference RD006.
 View the official record →

-Pain's Castle is a motte and bailey castle located in Radnorshire, Wales, dating to the Norman period, likely established in the late eleventh or early twelfth century.
+Pain's Castle is a motte and bailey fortification located in Radnorshire, Wales, and represents an important example of Norman military architecture in the Welsh borderlands.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD006.

 Pain's Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pain's Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD006.